Statements & Further Policies

 3.4.
 Accommodation, where provided, shall be clean, safe, and meet the basic needs of the workers.

 3.5.
-The company observing the code shall assign responsibility for health and safety to a senior management representative.
+The company observing the code shall assign responsibility for health and safety to a senior management representative. - Workers are of an appropriate age

 4.1.
 Meet the requirements of the ILO Convention on minimum age and prohibiting child labour.